jpvanoosten/VolumeTiledForwardShading/README.md

 * Visual Studio 15 2017 Win64
 * Visual Studio 14 2015 Win64

+The Ninja generator may also work but I've experienced some issues with precompiled headers when using the Ninja generator.

 Refer to the [GenerateProjectFiles.bat](GenerateProjectFiles.bat) to generate the project files depending on the version of Visual Studio that is currently installed.

 ## Visual Studio